tidyverse/tidyverse.org/content/blog/pkgdown-2-0-0/index.md

       theme: arrow-dark
     ```

+    If any of these options sound intriguing, read `vignette("customise")` to get the full details!

 -   You can now translate the English text that pkgdown contributes to each page.
 This means that if you've written your package documentation in another language, you can ensure that language is also used on every part of the page.
 Activate the translations by setting the `lang` field in `_pkgdown.yaml`, e.g.:

     ``` yaml
     lang: fr
     ```

     pkgdown includes translations for Spanish (es), German (de), French (fr), Portuguese (pt), Turkish (tr) and Chinese (zh_CN).
-A big thanks to my colleagues who provided the initial translations, and to @dieghernan, @rivaquiroga, @jplecavalier who supplied additional improvements.
+A big thanks to my colleagues who provided the initial translations, and to [@dieghernan](https://github.com/dieghernan), [@rivaquiroga](https://github.com/rivaquiroga), [@jplecavalier](https://github.com/jplecavalier) who supplied additional improvements.
 If you're interested in adding translations for your language please [file an issue](https://github.com/r-lib/pkgdown/issues) and we'll help you get started.

 -   You can add arbitrary HTML to every page with the new `includes` parameter.
 This makes it easy to add analytics to your site, e.g. to use [plausible.io](https://plausible.io):